orcunuso/ocinfo/README.md

   namespaces: true
   nsquotas: true
   services: true
+  routes: true
   pvolumes: true
 ```

-I believe there are two items which are not self explanatory enough here, quota and sheets.

 * The best practice is to create a resource quota resource within every namespace, preferably with the help of default project template.
 So "quota" key defines that default resource quota in that cluster.
 * The booleans under "sheets" define if we need to get data from related resources.
 If true, OCinfo will create seperate sheets for every item.

 ### Creating service accounts